 Johnson is a lot of things, but a fighter isn’t one of em.
 He’s just too laid back to be on a debate stage with Hillary and Trump.
 You better have a candidate on that debate stage who knows how to fight and has the fire in the belly for it, otherwise Hillary and Trump will bite their head off.

-Johnson has admitted that he smokes and/or ingests marijuana in other forms from time to time.
+Johnson has admitted that he regularly smokes weed.
 I have nothing against that, and he’s free to do it.
-But being relaxed and zoned out in the presence of two candidates who’ve fought dirty all their lives would be a disaster, especially since Johnson already has a chill demeanor.
-I’m sure he’s great to hang out with, but Hillary and Trump won’t wanna hang out with him, they’ll wanna turn him into political roadkill.
+But being relaxed and zoned out in the presence of two candidates who’ve fought dirty all their lives is gonna be a disaster.

 Libertarians need a boxer in that ring, a candidate who knows how to throw a punch, rhetorically and intellectually speaking.
 Johnson can’t even take a punch, much less throw one.
 He’d rather make love than war, which is great- if you’re not at war.
 But we are at war- with progressivism and the candidates who represent it like Trump and Clinton.